Contact US +1 (647) 643-5426

 Buying a home is supposed to be exciting.
 A fresh start.
 A new chapter.
 But when the closing date slips (sometimes without much warning), that excitement can quickly turn into stress, confusion, and even financial strain.

 Delayed closing compensation isn’t something most homebuyers think about until it’s too late.
 Yet, in Canada, many buyers are entitled to compensation when a builder or seller fails to deliver the property on the agreed-upon date.
 And the kicker?
 Most don’t even realize it.
+Learn how our Real Estate Law team can help.

 What Is a Delayed Closing?

-A delayed closing happens when the transfer of a property (either a new build or resale home) doesn’t take place on the date agreed upon in the purchase agreement.
-It’s more common than most buyers expect.
-And when it happens, it can throw a lot into disarray: moving dates, mortgage approvals, school enrollment, even job relocations.
+A delayed closing happens when the transfer of a property (either a new build or resale home) doesn’t take place on the date agreed upon in the Agreement of Purchase and Sale.
+It can throw moving dates, mortgage approvals, school enrollment, and even job relocations into disarray.
+In Canada, delays are often caused by construction setbacks, unfinished inspections, or paperwork not ready on time.
+In resale deals, it could be a missing signature or a dispute over legal title.

 When Are You Entitled to Delayed Closing Compensation?